OUCHUNYU/framewut/README.md

 That being said there are a couple things that became clear to me after getting this stuff sorted out.

 ### 1. Hello world
-Running under a *gevent* server is noticeably better.
+Running under a *gevent* server is considerably better.

 ```
 # gevent
-Requests/sec:  10902.24
+Requests/sec:  12157.01

 # synchronous wsgi
-Requests/sec:    823.50
+Requests/sec:    823.07
 ```

-More interestingly, running the plain WSGI code unmodified with a *Meinheld* worker is actually much *better* than gevent:
+More interestingly, running the plain WSGI code unmodified with a *Meinheld* worker is actually noticeably *better* than gevent:

 ```
 # gevent
-Requests/sec:  10902.24
+Requests/sec:  12157.01

 # wsgi with meinheld workder
-Requests/sec:  50032.02
+Requests/sec:  61283.44
 ```

 However, it should be noted that *Meinheld* is also an event loop based server.